 Suddenly, he was much clearer on everything, and the nervousness he felt before auditions evaporated COMPLETELY.

 We were both so excited and inspired by his new brand that we decided to shoot an awesome new headshot AND a Singer's Reel for his website:

 Tyrone finally had a brand he was truly proud of.

-And within less than a month, he was offered his first role on Broadway (something he'd been trying to get for over seven years).
+And in less than a month, he was offered his first role on Broadway (something he'd been trying to get for over seven years).

-He was also offered a guest-star role in an HBO show two weeks later.
-And one week after that, he was offered representation by a well-known film & television agent in New York (a goal he'd been working towards without success for over three years).
+He was also offered a multi-day guest-star role in an HBO show two weeks later.
+And one week after that, he was offered representation by a well-known film & television agency in New York (a goal he'd been working towards without success for almost three years).

-Branding (at least the way I do it) will not typecast you.
+Branding (at least the way I do it) will not typecast or pigeonhole you.

-The purpose of a brand is to help you find your emotional core so you know who you truly are as a person and actor.
+The purpose of a brand is to help you find your emotional core so you know who you truly are as a person.
 A brand is not something designed to lock you into playing only one specific character.

 Here are a few examples of brands: